zozzlethena/docs/pages/FVM-tokenomics.md

 ## Protocol Regulation

 Velocimeter v3 has three tokens available to regulate the system.
-At launch FLOW & veFLOW will be in use.
-While oFLOW may be turned on via governance to further regulate the system.
+At launch FVM & veFVM will be in use.
+While oFVM may be turned on via governance to further regulate the system.

-- `oFLOW` &mdash; Reward token for LPs.
-Can be redeemed at any time @ 50% discount on market price of FLOW
+- `oFVM` &mdash; Reward token for LPs.
+Can be redeemed at any time @ 50% discount on market price of FVM
-- `FLOW` &mdash; ERC-20 liquid token (serves as reward token while oFLOW lays dormant in the system during launch.)
+- `FVM` &mdash; ERC-20 liquid token (serves as reward token while oFVM lays dormant in the system during launch.)
-- `veFLOW` &mdash; ERC-721 governance token in the form of an NFT (non-fungible token)
+- `veFVM` &mdash; ERC-721 governance token in the form of an NFT.
+Votes to direct emissions, earns fees, bribes & oFVM redemption funds + Velocimeter Pro redemption fees.
+  (non-fungible token)

-`oFLOW` is used for rewarding liquidity providers through emissions it's option mechanism provides sustainble funding for the protocol and support for the FLOW market.
+`oFVM` is used for rewarding liquidity providers through emissions it's option mechanism provides sustainble funding for the protocol and support for the FVM market.

-`veFLOW` is used for governance.
-Any `FLOW` holder can vote-escrow their tokens and receive a `veFLOW` (also known as veNFT) in exchange.
-Additional tokens can be added to the `veFLOW` NFT at any time.
+`veFVM` is used for governance.
+Any `FVM` holder can vote-escrow their tokens and receive a `veFVM` (also known as veNFT) in exchange.
+Additional tokens can be added to the `veFVM` NFT at any time.

 The lock period (also known as vote-escrowed period, hence the _ve_ prefix) can be up to 1 years, following the linear relationship shown below:

-- 100 `FLOW` locked for 1 year will become 100 `veFLOW`
+- 100 `FVM` locked for 1 year will become 100 `veFVM`
-- 100 `FLOW` locked for 3 months will become 25 `veFLOW`
+- 100 `FVM` locked for 3 months will become 25 `veFVM`

-The longer the vesting time, the higher the voting power (voting weight) and rewards the `veFLOW` holder receives.
+The longer the vesting time, the higher the voting power (voting weight) and rewards the `veFVM` holder receives.

 ## ve(3,3) Mechanics